L.A. Requiem: Plot

 Elvis Cole is contacted by business partner and friend Joe Pike to accept the request of Frank Garcia, owner of a tortilla company.
 The old tycoon wants the two to look for his daughter Karen Garcia, whom he hasn't heard from for a day.
-Despite Elvis' doubts about the investigation, Joe accepts the case, aided by the deep bond that united Karen and Joe, before he left the Los Angeles police force and founded a private agency with Cole.
+Despite Elvis' doubts about the investigation, Pike accepts the case.

 The investigations are short-lived: after a short time, Karen's body is found by the police on a jogging trail in Lake Hollywood.
 Thanks to the connections Garcia Sr. has on the Los Angeles City Council, Cole and Pike can witness the continuation of the investigation, coordinated by Harvey Krantz, member of the Robbery-Homicide Section of the Los Angeles Department.
 Between Pike and Krantz there is a relationship of deep hatred due to an investigation carried out years earlier by Krantz regarding Abel "Woz" Wozniak, of whom Pike was a patrol companion, about his involvement in a racket of burglars.

-As the research continues, new characters are added to the initial duo and new mysteries emerge from the past, significantly marking the events of Cole and, above all, of Pike, who will have to deal with what, at first glance, seems the yet another murder of a serial killer.
-But appearances can be deceiving...
+As the research continues, new characters are added to the initial duo and new mysteries emerge from the past, significantly marking the events of Cole and, above all, of Pike, who will have to deal with what, at first glance, seems yet another murder of a serial killer.

 Awards

 L.A.
-Requiem won the 2000 Dilys Award and was nominated for the Edgar Award, the Anthony Award and the Shamus Award in the same year.
+Requiem won the 2000 Dilys Award and was nominated for the Edgar Award, the Anthony Award, and the Shamus Award in the same year.